pts/pts-tinype/README.txt

   in the PE header is changed from 4.0 to 3.10, it also works on Windows NT 3.1.
 * hh4.golden.exe (268 bytes): Doesn't work on Windows NT 3.1, Windows 95,
-  Windows XP, works on Windows 7, should work on Windows Vista ...
-Windows 10, contains some string constants overlapping header fields.
+  Windows XP, works on Windows 7, doesn't work on Windows 10, should work on Windows Vista ...
+Windows 7, contains some string constants overlapping header fields.
 On 32-bit Windows 7 the first 256 bytes would have been enough.
 * hh5.golden.exe (1024 bytes): Like hh3tf.exe, but smaller, because the